 Step 3 – Name your Campaign

 Now you’ve selected your objective and campaign type, you need to name your campaign.
-Make sure to choose a logical campaign name containing the objective so you can easily identify the campaign purpose later on
+Choose a logical campaign name containing the objective so you can easily identify the campaign purpose later on

 At this stage, you can also choose whether to run an A/B test and whether you want Facebook to automatically optimise your budget across ad sets.

-A/B tests are particularly useful, allowing you to test how well your creatives work and what your audience respond well to.
-By running two different creatives within the same campaign across the same audience, you can see what stands out best and resonates well with your audience.
+A/B tests are particularly useful.
+Allowing you to test how well your creatives work and what your audience respond well to.
+By running two different creatives within the same campaign across the same audience, you can see what stands out best.

 By allowing Facebook to automatically optimise your budget,